 Prior to his seasons with the Yankees, Steiner spent 14 years at ESPN, where his responsibilities ranged from anchoring SportsCenter to working play-by-play for Major League Baseball on ESPN Radio and Television.
 He was also the play-by-play voice for ESPN 2's Saturday Primetime football.
 He served as SportsCenter's primary boxing reporter/analyst and also contributed to the Emmy and CableACE Award-winning Outside the Line series.
 His nationally-acclaimed coverage of the Mike Tyson trial in Indianapolis earned him a Clarion award.

 In December 2010, Steiner delivered the commencement address at his alma mater Bradley University's mid-year commencement and received an honorary Doctor of Humane Letters degree from the university.
 Steiner graduated from Bradley in 1971 and was inducted into the school's Sports Hall of Fame in 1995.
 He is also a member of Bradley's Centurion Society, which recognizes university alumni who have brought national and international credit to the school, and in 1991 received Bradley's Lydia Moss Bradley Award, which honors those who have given outstanding service to the school.
-In 2000 Steiner established the Charles H. Steiner Endowed Scholarship, which is given annually to Bradley broadcasting majors.
+Steiner has established the Charles H. Steiner Endowed Scholarship, which is given annually to Bradley broadcasting majors and in 2012 he was the keynote speaker at Bradley's Fifth Summit on Communication and Sport.

 In 2009, Steiner won two Emmys for his broadcast work with PRIME TICKET for the network's "True Blue Stories," which aired during the Dodgers' 50th anniversary season.